sfschen/velocileptors/README.md

 Velocity-based LPT and EPT expansions of redshift-space distortions.

-This code computes the real- and redshift-space power spectra and correlation functions of biased tracers using 1-loop Lagrangian perturbation theory.
+This code computes the real- and redshift-space power spectra and correlation functions of biased tracers using 1-loop perturbation theory.

 The code requires numpy, scipy and pyFFTW (the python wrapper for FFTW):